delagetto-gh/mjolnir/README.md

 Exposes a single `POST /` endpoint to register a hero so they can enter the Bifrost and attempt to wield Mjölnir.

 #### Mjölnir.Api:
 The hammer that our heroes wish to yield.
 Exposes only one root `GET /` endpoint.
+If your hero is worthy, you will recieve a `200 (Worthy)`, however if they are unworthy, you will recieve a `403 (Unworhy)`.

 ### Notes:
-#### Acceptance Tests
+#### Acceptance Tests notes:

-Solution was build using .NET Core in VSCode - as Specflow doesnt yet currently have an official extensinof or VSCode, the next best option is to use their [.NET Core Template](https://www.nuget.org/packages/SpecFlow.Templates.DotNet) and the Cucumber VsCode extension.
+The app was built using .NET Core in VSCode - as Specflow doesnt yet currently have officiall extension support for this IDE, the next best option is to use their [.NET Core Template](https://www.nuget.org/packages/SpecFlow.Templates.DotNet) and the Cucumber VSCode extension.